 “Any moisture left on the roads could freeze Saturday morning with temperatures dropping into the mid- and upper 20s,” Minton said.

 Back in January of this year, if you headed to a grocery store, there was a good chance you were out of luck.

 Why bread, milk and eggs?
 Maybe they are comfort foods.

 For Matthews, he tends not to rush to the store for milk and bread unless there’s a prediction of an ice storm and possible loss of power.
 Even then, he tries to make sure there’s enough food that does not need to be cooked or refrigerated in the event the power goes out.

 The need to for perishables was the inspiration for the French Toast Alert System, which according to its site is “joke to poke fun at the fact that, every time the weather gets cold (especially in certain parts of the country), stores seem to quickly run out of milk, bread, and eggs... which happen to be the ingredients for making french toast!”

-Meanwhile, this mom of three wasn’t buying bread or milk.
+Meanwhile, this mom of three wasn’t buying bread or milk during the anticipation of snow in January.
 She was buying wine in a box.

 Tune into WSB for weather updates.